dnschneid/crouton/README.md

   1. Use `-p` to specify the directory in which to install the chroot and scripts.
 Be sure to quote or escape spaces.
+  2. When entering the chroot for the first time each boot, you will first need to ensure the place you've installed the scripts is in a place that allows executables to run.
+Determine the mountpoint by running `df --output=target /path/to/enter-chroot`, then mark the mount exec with `sudo mount -o remount,exec /path/to/mountpoint`.
-  2. When entering the chroot, either specify the full path of the enter-chroot or start* scripts (i.e. `sudo sh /path/to/enter-chroot`), or use the `-c` parameter to explicitly specify the chroots directory.
+  3. You can then launch the chroot by specifying the full path of any of the enter-chroot or start* scripts (i.e. `sudo /path/to/enter-chroot`), or use the `-c` parameter to explicitly specify the chroots directory.

+*If for some reason you have to run the installer without touching the local disk, you can (for the time being) run
+`curl -fL https://goo.gl/fd3zc | sudo sh -s -- options_for_crouton_installer`.
+Note that this will definitely break in the near future, so don't depend on it.*

 ### Downloading bootstrap files over and over again is a waste of time

   1. Download `crouton`
-  2. Open a shell (Ctrl+Alt+T, type `shell` and hit enter) and run `sudo sh ~/Downloads/crouton -d -f ~/Downloads/mybootstrap.tar.bz2`
+  2. Open a shell (Ctrl+Alt+T, type `shell` and hit enter)
+  3. Copy the installer to an executable location by running `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton`
+  4. Now that it's executable, use the installer to build a bootstrap tarball:
+     `sudo crouton -d -f ~/Downloads/mybootstrap.tar.bz2`
-  3. Include the `-r` parameter if you want to specify for which release to prepare a bootstrap.
+  5. Include the `-r` parameter if you want to specify for which release to prepare a bootstrap.
-  4. You can then create chroots using the tarball by running `sudo sh ~/Downloads/crouton -f ~/Downloads/mybootstrap.tar.bz2`.
+  6. You can then create chroots using the tarball by running `sudo crouton -f ~/Downloads/mybootstrap.tar.bz2`.
 Make sure you also specify the target environment with `-t`.

 *This is the quickest way to create multiple chroots at once, since you won't have to determine and download the bootstrap files every time.*